Ice Fishing on the Bays De Noc

 - Persons placing a shanty on waters of the Upper Peninsula shall remove the shanty by midnight March 31 of any year.

-- In all areas of the state, a shanty must be removed if ice conditions become unsafe, regardless of the date.
-After the above dates, a shanty must be removed at the end of each day’s fishing activity.
+- A shanty must be removed if ice conditions become unsafe, regardless of the date.
+After March 31, a shanty must be removed at the end of each day’s fishing activity.

 Contact your nearest Michigan Department of Natural Resources office for the latest Michigan Fishing Guide.
 Rules are effective April 1.